Real Estate & Insurance

 termite coverage comparison guide

 On cost, repair-inclusive options (bond or warranty) run higher than retreat-only versions.
 Annual bond fees typically fund inspections, treatments, and service guarantees.
-While pricier upfront, repair coverage can save you from large, surprise repair bills.
-Market availability matters too—retreat-only plans are easier to find than repair-inclusive ones.
+While pricier upfront, repair coverage can save you from large, surprise repair bills — termite damage repairs average around $3,000 but can reach $100,000 in severe cases with no deductibles or coverage to offset the cost.
+Market availability matters too — retreat-only plans are easier to find than repair-inclusive ones across pest control companies.

 Retreat-Only vs. Retreat-and-Repair: Which Fits Your Home